-Clothes designed to grow as children age could mean savings for parents while cutting waste
+Clothes designed to grow as children age could cut waste and reduce costs

 - Businesses developing pioneering products to fight plastic pollution and clean up our oceans to receive funding boost

 - Projects across the UK, from Bath to Edinburgh and London to Yorkshire, are being backed by the UKRI-Sky Ocean Ventures partnership

 - Green economy already growing faster than other sectors with green jobs expected to grow up to 2 million by 2030

 Innovative businesses creating green alternatives to plastic bottles, cosmetic beads and synthetic materials are being backed by new funding from UKRI and Sky.